hanakysela/Polar/README.md

 ## The goal
-For me is to get familiar with R working on a topic that I like.
+- Get familiar with R working on a topic that I like.
+- learn ggplot and plot maps
-If things work, I would like to be able to recreate Endomondo/Polar functionality without the need of internet - and also doing something with the back-up exports I always do.
+- If things work, I would like to be able to recreate Endomondo/Polar functionality without the need of internet - and also doing something with the back-up exports I always do.
+- learn a bit of Shiny